federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

-> Updated Dec 26 2024.
+> Updated Jan 22 2025.
 Added Spanish translations.
+New version 5.9.8.0 has been released.

 **{{page.description_rich}}**